NIRJHOR-DATTA/BongVQA-Visual-Linguistic-Fusion-for-Bengali-Advancing-Image-Understanding-through-VQA/README.md

 | ViT+mBERT          | 6                  | 32.56    | 0.4697     | 0.2782          |

-Codes and associated datasets will be updated soon
+Codes and associated datasets will be updated after the review process is completed